-The evaluation activities involved a structured evaluation of the TOE, including the following components:

-2.1.1 Life-cycle support

-- An analysis of the TOE configuration management system and associated documentation was performed.
-The evaluators confirmed that the TOE provided for evaluation is labelled with its reference. - The evaluators confirmed that the TOE references used are consistent. - The evaluators examined the method of identifying configuration items and determined that it describes how configuration items are uniquely identified. - The evaluators examined the configuration items in the configuration item list and determined that they are identified in a way that is consistent with the CM documentation.
-The application of the CM systems was examined during the site visits at the AT&E Labs, Commercial Cybersecurity Division, 6841 Benjamin Franklin Drive, Columbia, MD 21046, United States of America and the evaluators confirmed that the CI List was consistent with the provided evidence. - The evaluators examined the delivery documentation and determined that it described all of the procedures required to maintain the integrity of the TOE during distribution to the consumer.
+- 23 The evaluation activities involved a structured evaluation of the TOE, including the following components: - 2.1.1 Life-cycle support - An analysis of the TOE configuration management system and associated documentation was performed.
+The evaluators confirmed that the TOE provided for evaluation is labelled with its reference. - The evaluators confirmed that the TOE references used are consistent. - The evaluators examined the method of identifying configuration items and determined that it describes how configuration items are uniquely identified. - 27 The evaluators examined the configuration items in the configuration item list and determined that they are identified in a way that is consistent with the CM documentation. - 28 The evaluators confirmed that the configuration list in CM documentation includes the following set of items: - the TOE itself; - the parts that comprise the TOE; and - the evaluation evidence required by the SARs in the ST - 29 The evaluators confirmed that the configuration list uniquely identifies each configuration item and configuration list indicates the developer of each TSF relevant configuration item. - 30 The evaluators examined the delivery documentation and determined that it described all the procedures that are necessary to maintain security when distributing versions of the TOE or parts of it to the consumer. - 31 The evaluators examined the flaw remediation procedures documentation and determined that it described the procedures used to track all reported security flaws in each release of the TOE. - 32 The evaluators examined the flaw remediation procedures and determined that the application of these procedures would produce a description of each security flaw in terms of its nature and effects.